Key Aspects of Website Localization

 Develop a clear **localization strategy** by considering the target audience, budget, and timeline.
 Study the target markets, including customer needs, language, and culture.
 Tools such as Google Analytics and Semrush’s Market Explorer help pinpoint markets that might have a demand for your products.

 **Identify keywords** used in the target market to search for your products or services.
 This may differ from your home market.
-Adapt the website content to the language, and cultural context of the target audience.
-We call this transcreation, and goes beyond standard translation, adapting your message to the cultural context.
+Adapt the website content to the language and cultural context of the target audience.
+We call this Transcreation and it goes beyond standard translation, adapting your message to the cultural context.

 Adapt the **website’s design**, including layout, colours, images and iconography, to resonate with local audiences, and ensure that the website functions correctly in the target market, such as using the right character encoding, currency, date formats and payment methods.